 SEO Content Strategy: A Clear Explanation

-Hub & Spoke content strategy first became popular around 2017 when Google began valuing Niche Expertise in its algorithm.
+The Hub & Spoke method of organizing content first became popular around 2017 when Google began valuing Niche Expertise in its algorithm.
 The basic idea is that websites that are highly focused on narrow topics should be able to outrank even super-resources such as Wikipedia or The New York Times, owing to their greater usefulness to searchers.
 As a result of this change, as of 2023 the best way for businesses to rank highly for their keywords is to concentrate their SEO efforts around 3-4 broad hubs and the spokes that derive from them.

-In the Hub and Spoke model, you create pages targeting major, broad concepts in your industry, known as your Hub pages.
+In the Hub and Spoke method, you create pages targeting major, broad concepts in your industry, known as your Hub pages.
 You then create more pages, known as Spokes, that target one of your Hub keywords in its entirety plus some additional words that make up a longer keyword.
 For example, if one of your container keywords is “b2b seo”, your spoke pages could target “b2b seo best practices”, “b2b seo strategy”, and “b2b seo agency”.
 The image below is a visualization of the Hub & Spoke concept.

 Once each Hub page has sufficient spokes (generally between 10 and 30 depending on the size of the Hub and competition for that topic), Google will begin to classify your website as a niche expert and allow your website to rank higher for all keywords in that hub.
 Because these pages represent a significant investment of resources, selecting the correct hubs is one of the most important aspects of developing a successful content strategy.